reddevil212/MemChat/README.md

 # MemChat

+i need devs to contribute!
+Welcome to everyone.

 MemChat is a modern chat application built with [Next.js](https://nextjs.org), leveraging the power of [React](https://reactjs.org) and [Tailwind CSS](https://tailwindcss.com) for a seamless and responsive user experience.

 ## Features